DigiNode-Tools/diginode-tools/README.md

 - Automatically checks hardware and OS at launch - it lets you know if your system is compatible.
 - Detects compatible Raspberry Pi hardware (if present).
 - Creates a swap file on low memory devices, and checks if any existing swap file is large enough.
-- Installs or upgrades DigiByte and DigiAssets software with the latest releases from GitHub.
+- Installs or upgrades DigiByte and DigiAssets Node software with the latest releases from GitHub.
 - Creates or updates a digibyte.conf settings file with optimal settings.
 - Creates digibyted.service file to keep the DigiByte Node running 24/7.
 - Creates or updates an DigiAsset config file with RPC settings.
-- Creates 'digibyte' user and sets system hostname to 'diginode'.
+- Optionally, creates a 'digibyte' user and sets system hostname to 'diginode'.
-- Enables zeroconf networking so you can access your node at http://diginode.local - no need to remember the IP address.
+- Enables zeroconf networking (Bonjour) so you can access your node at http://diginode.local - i.e. no need to remember the IP address.

 ## DigiNode Status Monitor